 In summary, R&D engagement may have an ambiguous effect on performance through its impacts on different types of innovation: it increases the probability of process innovation and organisational innovation contributing positively towards efficiency growth - increasing turnover growth and reducing employment growth (in the case of organisational innovation), and it increases the probability of product/service innovation, contributing negatively towards efficiency growth in the short term (reducing turnover growth and increasing employment growth).
-In addition, publicly-supported R&D leads to a greater increase in the probability of product/service R&D, whereas public support for R&D has relatively little additional positive impact upon the probability of process innovation and organisational innovation (Figure 1).
+In addition, publicly-supported R&D leads to a greater increase in the probability of product/service innovation than wholly-private R&D, whereas public support for R&D has relatively little additional positive impact upon the probability of process innovation and organisational innovation (Figure 1).

-5.2 Robustness tests
+5.2 Robustness test - R&D intensity

-We report two robustness tests related to the two key questions we address.
-First, we explore whether the effects we observe between innovation and the three performance indicators across subsequent survey waves are also consistent when we compare impacts across two survey waves, i.e. over a 4-year rather than 2-year time lag.
-Secondly, we explore the influence of R&D intensity (measured as R&D expenditure as a percentage of sales) rather than our earlier R&D dummy variable on each type of innovation.
-Some subsample differences are evident but our key results prove consistent across different time periods and R&D indicators.
+As a robustness test, we explore the influence of R&D intensity (measured as R&D expenditure as a percentage of sales) rather than our earlier R&D dummy variable on each type of innovation.
+Some sub-sample differences are evident but our key results prove consistent across different time periods and R&D indicators.